silviaparadag/portfolio/README.md

 3. To be able to view the page in the browser, run:
 ~~~
-npm start
+npm run dev
 ~~~

 > **Note** In this project, we can find the following files and folders:
 >- The folder 📂 `src/` is the files of this web page: HTML, SCSS, JavaScript and images.
 >- The folders 📚 `public/` and `docs/`, are generated automatically when we start the project.
 GULP reads the files found in the src/ folder, processes them and then generates them inside `public/` and `docs/`.
 >- Other 📝 files found in the repository root as 'gulpfile.js', 'package.json', etc. are configuration files and we don't need to modify them.
->-  To publish on GitHub Pages and generate your page for production run the command: `npm run githubpages`.
+>-  To publish on GitHub Pages and generate your page for production run the command: `npm run deploy`.

 &nbsp;